storlak/PythonMiniProjects/003 - Dictionary/README.md

 🌟 Introduction

+D5L is a dictionary with 5 languages.
+It includes English, Turkish, French, Russian and Chinese.
+The main goal of ENG5 dictionary is to find meaning, synonym and antonym of words in these 5 languages.

-This script is an English to English Dictionary with a Tkinter interface written in Python.
+- D5L includes a simlie Tkinter interface written in Python.

-- Searches words, synonymes, antonymes in English.
+- Searches words, synonymes, antonymes in English, Turkish, French, Russian and Chinese.
 - Using PyMultiDictionary as database.
 - Requirements: Tkinter, Messagebox, Pymultidictionary
-- Includes a tkinter interface.
 - Search button or enter key works as well.
 - Use help menu to contact further info.